 Other collection activities

 Debt collection calls are a central tactic that agencies use to contact consumers.
 But they’re just one piece of the debt harassment puzzle.
 Debt collection agencies have been known to threaten, mislead, and even insult consumers.
-People are understandably concerned about the potential for collectors to confront them at work or on social media, or under these conditions:
+People are understandably concerned about the potential for collectors to confront them at work, or under these conditions:

 - Can a Debt Collector Swear at Me?